 When caring for your teeth at home, it is often helpful to use an oral hygiene aid.
 Oral hygiene aids are designed to help you keep your mouth free from bacteria and debris, and can be beneficial in ensuring that your teeth and gums remain healthy.
-To learn more about oral hygiene aids in Murray, Utah, and schedule your appointment with Dr. Andrew Smith and Dr. Bradley Smith, call us today at 801-262-6661.
+To learn more about oral hygiene aids in Murray, Utah, and schedule your appointment with Dr. Andrew Smith and Dr. Jason Wareham, call us today at 801-262-6661.

 There are a wide variety of oral hygiene aids available for your use.
 When you visit Wasatch Gentle Dental, our dentists may recommend one or more types of oral hygiene aids to meet your needs.
 Here are a few of the most common types of oral hygiene aids: